etianen/jquery-showcase/README.md

 Getting started
 ---------------

-Download the code, and copy the `src/showcase` folder into your web root.
+Download the plugin, and copy the `src/showcase` folder into your web root.

-Add the following code to the `&lt;head&gt;` of your document:
+Add the following code to the `<head>` of your document:

 ```html
 <link rel="stylesheet" href="showcase/showcase.css">